NWIsite/neighborhoodworks.org/posts/more-about-us.md

 Steven C. “Bilal” Stroud - Community Leader and Motivational Speaker

 Want to get in touch with our board?

 Email us at board@neighborhoodworks.org

+### Learn more about the code for this website

+Learn more about the code for this website [here](https://github.com/NWIsite/nwi2bc).